ides15/food-mood/README.txt

 	- The factory class is located in the app package, under the name 'EntryCntlFactory.java'.
 	- Examples of the user input feedback pattern can be found either on the main login screen (entering an incorrect password), or on the 'View Profile' screen (saving a new password).
+- Kyle Ryan implimented a sudo-builder oo pattern along with input prompts.
+	- The sudo-builder pattern exists in the foodCntrl class.
+All of the important objects such as JPanels, navCntrl, and Food_Table.
+With this implimentation we are allowed to have full access to all of our food related objects and methods through one interface.
+	- On the addFoodPanel JPanel is where I implimented the input prompt.
+The filler text for the text box gives the user an idea of how to format their data to ensure consistency.

 IMPLEMENTATION